espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 -----------------------------------------------------------

   - The RF and digital circuits of ESP8266 are highly integrated.
 When ESP8266 is powered on, the RF automatic calibration starts to work, which requires high current.
-  - The maximal current of the analog circuit can reach 500 mA, while that of the digital circuit 200 mA.
+  - The maximal current of the analog circuit can reach 500 mA, while that of the digital circuit is 200 mA.
   - Usually the average current is 100 mA.
   - To wrap up, ESP8266 needs a 500 mA power supply.